 We left for Dauin at 7:30 AM.
 Travel time to Dauin is around 30 minutes.
 We arrived at approximately 8:05 AM and were immediately directed to another staff who had the master list of guests.

 After confirming our names on the list, we were finally guided to the boat.

 When everyone was settled in, another staff from Harolds Dive Centre got everyone’s attention and started a brief orientation about the trip including safety reminders and boat features.

-We were also asked to wear our life vests and then finally we were sailing away to Apo Island.
+We were also asked to wear our life vests and then finally we were sailing away to the island.

 Swimming with the Sea Turtles at Apo Island

-Our Apo Island Package Tour included snorkelling/ diving at 3 spots within the island’s perimeter.
+Our Apo Island Package Tour included snorkeling/ diving at 3 spots within the island’s perimeter.
 We never docked to the main beach.
 Rather, we were mostly anchored at sea.

-Our first stop was in front of Apo Island’s main beach.
+Our first stop was in front of the island’s main beach.

 Once everyone was assigned with a guide, we then excitedly jumped into the water in full gear.

 One of the guides spotted one sea turtle and naturally, almost everyone went near it, including us.
 For the record, the guides were always reminding everyone not to get close or touch the sea turtles.